microsoft/hlsl-specs/proposals/infra/INF-0007-DXC-Vulkan-SDK-Release-Strategy.md

 ## Proposed solution

-We automate this as a single pipeline that prepares a release candidate, validates it, and publishes it as a build artifact for the SDK builders to consume.
-We capture the dependencies a candidate is built against in a checked-in `known_good.json` file, which is the single source of truth for which SPIRV-Headers and SPIRV-Tools revisions we ship.
-The pipeline keeps that file current automatically when a new release branch is cut, so candidates track the latest SPIRV changes without a manual submodule bump.
+The automation is a single pipeline that: prepares a release candidate; validates it; and publishes it as a build artifact for further testing.
+The SDK builders do not consume that artifact; they are given the candidate's DXC commit, which the manifest records.
+The dependencies a candidate is built against are captured in a checked-in `known_good.json` file, which is the single source of truth for which SPIRV-Headers and SPIRV-Tools revisions are shipped.

 ### Pipeline

-The pipeline has two triggers.
-Creating a `release/vulkan/<version>` branch starts it automatically; it can also be started manually against an existing branch.
-The trigger only affects how the SPIRV dependencies are resolved (step 1); the remaining steps are identical.
-It performs the following steps:

-1. **Update dependencies.** We take SPIRV-Headers and SPIRV-Tools to the commits recorded in `known_good.json`.
-When a `release/vulkan/<version>` branch is created we first advance `known_good.json` to the latest upstream commit of each dependency, so a freshly cut candidate always picks up the most recent SPIRV changes.
-On a manual run this update is optional and off by default: we use the commits already recorded in `known_good.json` unchanged, so a specific candidate can be reproduced or re-tested, unless the run asks for a refresh.
-In every case we write the resolved commits back to `known_good.json` and record them in the manifest, which keeps the build deterministic and the choice of revisions reviewable.
+The pipeline has two triggers: Creating a `release/vulkan/<version>` branch; or manually in the github UI.
+When creating a new branch, SPIRV-Headers and SPIRV-Tools, will automatically update to the most recent commit.
+When triggering manually this step is optional.
+The pipelines performs the following
+actions:

+1. **Update dependencies (optional).** SPIRV-Headers and SPIRV-Tools are updated to the most common commit and such reference is updated in `known_good.json`.
+   This step is executed automatically when creating a release branch, or it can be opted in when triggered manually.

-2. **Build.** We configure and build DXC with SPIRV code generation and the SPIRV tests enabled, together with the SPIRV-Tools validator (`spirv-val`) that we use to independently check the generated SPIRV.
-A build failure is fatal — there is no release candidate without a binary.
+2. **Build.** DXC is configured and built with SPIRV code generation and the SPIRV tests enabled, it also builds required test dependent tools, such as: `spirv-val`.

-3. **Test.** After a successful build, we run the SPIRV tests using all of the testing tools the DXC repo provides — the lit tests, the TAEF tests, and the googletest unit tests — and we additionally validate the SPIRV the binary emits with `spirv-val`.
-All of these run against that single build, on the worker that produced it, and we run every SPIRV test regardless of which tool hosts it so that "the SPIRV tests" means the complete set rather than one tool's subset.
+3. **Test.** All tests available for SPIRV in DXC repo are run in this stage.
+   This includes: lit tests, google tests and TAEF tests.
+The generated code is also validated by `spirv-val`.
+This stage is non blocking, meaning a release candidate will be published in the pipeline artifact section even if test fails.
+   This is done to not block further testing that might be unaffected by such tests failures.

-4. **Publish.** We publish the DXC binary, a machine-readable manifest, and the per-tool test reports as a single artifact, named `dxc_rc_<version>` after the SDK version the release branch targets, for downstream consumption.
+4. **Publish.** The DXC binary, a machine-readable manifest, and the per-tool test reports are published as a single artifact, named `dxc_rc_<version>`.

+### Release Manifest

 The manifest records the DXC commit, the SPIRV-Headers and SPIRV-Tools commits the candidate was built against, the per-tool results, and a single `validated` flag